kardchcode/Deltarune-NX/README.md

-# Deltarune-switch
+# Deltarune-NX
-Patches Deltarune to be playable on the NintendoSwitch
+Patches Deltarune to be playable on the Nintendo Switch

 ## Patching Deltarune
 >- You will first need this tool https://github.com/krzys-h/UndertaleModTool